InteropIO/finsemble-notifications/README.md

 ### Muting Notifications

-Notifications are designed to grab the user's attention to something that occurred within the system.
-This most effective attention way this is achieved when a Notification toast pops up from off-screen.
+Notifications are designed to grab the user's attention and let them know something has occurred within the system.
+This most effective way of grabbing attention is when a Notification toast pops up from off-screen.
 If the information presented in the Toast is not important and this unimportant information grabs the user's attention too frequently, it can be distracting and may hindering the user in doing their actual task.
 There are two ways to control this behaviour.
 The first, for developers, is the via the Toast filter config, and the second is user controlled muting.

 #### Toast Config